SHORT BIRDING TOURS

 OVERVIEW

-Reserva Nacional de Lachay is a protected area, located 105 kilometers north from Lima.
-The “lomas” or sand hills of Lachay form a characteristic ecosystem in the Peruvian coastal desert, where flora and fauna exist thanks to the seasonal presence of dense humid fogs coming from the ocean.
-Two distinct seasons characterize this unique ecosystem: a wet season (between June and October) with a humidity of 100% due to the pacific fogs, in which the hills turn green; and a dry season, with strong sunlight and absence of fog, in which the greenery disappears completely.
+Reserva Nacional de Lachay is a protected area located 105 kilometers north of Lima.
+The “lomas,” or sand hills of Lachay, form a characteristic ecosystem in the Peruvian coastal desert, where flora and fauna survive thanks to the seasonal presence of dense, humid fogs from the ocean.

-The biological diversity of Lachay is represented by an exuberant flora that consists of more than 200 species: mosses, ferns, trees, shrubs, herbs and cacti.
-It is an interesting place for birding, with more than 90 bird species registered.
-Among them, the endemic Cactus Canastero, Coastal Miner and Thick-billed Miner.
-Other interesting species that we might see in different parts of the reserve are Yellowish Pipit, Black-lored Yellowthroat, Short-tailed Field Tyrant, Grayish Miner, Least Seedsnipe, Tawny-throated Dotterel, Burrowing Owl, Peruvian Meadowlark, Black-chested Buzzard-Eagle, Andean Tinamou, Mountain Parakeet, Peruvian Sheartail, Oasis Hummingbird and different finches like Band-tailed Sierra-finch, Collared Warbling-finch and Raimondi’s Yellow-Finch.
-On the way to the reserve, we will look for the Peruvian Thick-Knee in the desert.
+Other interesting species we might encounter in different parts of the reserve include Yellowish Pipit, Black-lored Yellowthroat, Short-tailed Field Tyrant, Grayish Miner, Least Seedsnipe, Tawny-throated Dotterel, Burrowing Owl, Peruvian Meadowlark, Black-chested Buzzard-Eagle, Andean Tinamou, Mountain Parakeet, Peruvian Sheartail, Oasis Hummingbird, and various finches such as Band-tailed Sierra-Finch, Collared Warbling-Finch, and Raimondi’s Yellow-Finch.

 KEY SPECIES